Dr. Lerner leads the only prehospital node of PECARN and serves as Chair of the PECARN Steering Committee.

 His research focuses on all aspects of prehospital care, with a special interest in confirming or refuting existing paradigms.

-He is the Nodal Administrator of the Charlotte, Houston, and Milwaukee Research (CHaMP) Node of the Pediatric Emergency Care Applied Research Network (PECARN) and secretary for the PECARN network and co-chair of the PECARN Feasibility and Budget subcommittee (FAB).
+Michelle Larimore assists the department with planning and implementing research.
+She is the Nodal Administrator of the Charlotte, Houston, and Milwaukee Research (CHaMP) Node of the Pediatric Emergency Care Applied Research Network (PECARN) and secretary for the PECARN network.

 Juliana DiCecca is a Research Coordinator for UBMD Emergency Medicine.
 She graduated from the University at Buffalo with her Master of Public Health in 2020.
 During her time in school, she completed research and was published with Oishei Children's Hospital Pediatric Tramua team.
 Juliana currently helps coordinate different industry sponsored research projects in a number of Emergency Departments in the Buffalo community.